OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 When a graphical user interface is needed, we use web pages.
 All you need to see them is a (recent) browser.
 No need to worry about the operating system of the client you use (Android, iPhone, etc), nor about the type of device (laptop, tablet, cell-phone, etc).
 The Web pages presented (and packaged) here require absolutely _**NO**_ external framework.
+_**ALL**_ the graphical user-interfaces are provided as web pages (HTML5, ES6, CSS3).
+That means that if you have a browser on the devices you want to use (laptops, tablets, cell-phones), there is absolutely _**NOTHING**_ else you need.
+Once you're connected on the network emitted by the Raspberry Pi, you're good to go.

 There is an `index.html`, accessible for example from `http://192.168.50.10:9999/zip/index.html`, that gathers several examples you can use.
 This includes `admin` pages, and log files management as well.
 Again, those are only _examples_, intending to demonstrate what can be done.